 2> include the hardwareSharingProblem and set it accordingly;

+1> if the UE is configured to provide IDC indications for EN-DC and there is a supported EN-DC band combination comprising of carrier frequencies for which a measurement object is configured, that is affected by IDC problems:

+2> include victimSystemType in en-DC-AssistanceInfo;

+2> if the UE sets victimSystemType to wlan or Bluetooth:

+3> include affectedCarrierFreqCombListNR in en-DC-AssistanceInfo with an entry for each supported EN-DC combination comprising of carrier frequencies for which a measurement object is configured, that is affected by IDC problems;

+2> else:

+3> optionally include affectedCarrierFreqCombListNR in en-DC-AssistanceInfo with an entry for each supported EN-DC combination comprising of carrier frequencies for which a measurement object is configured, that is affected by IDC problems;

 NOTE 1: When sending an InDeviceCoexIndication message to inform E-UTRAN the IDC problems, the UE includes all assistance information (rather than providing e.g. the changed part(s) of the assistance information).

 NOTE 2: Upon not anymore experiencing a particular IDC problem that the UE previously reported, the UE provides an IDC indication with the modified contents of the InDeviceCoexIndication message (e.g. by an empty message).